takiwaki/Blastwave/HYD1D/README.md

 The simulation data is saved in `bindata/`.

 ### analysis
 GO to analysis server.
+Here ?? below is 09-14.
 To analyze the data, let us make `Analysis.x`.

+    ssh <your account>@an??.cfca.nao.ac.jp
+    cd /cfca-work/<your account>/Blastwave/HYD1D/analysis .
     make Analysis.x

 Now you have many time-snapshots of data.
 To count it, use a script.